Szurski/cypress-auto/README.md

 # cypress-auto

-Automation project for learning Cypress based on the Open Source Parabank project (https://github.com/parasoft/parabank)
+Automation project for learning Cypress based on the <a href="https://github.com/parasoft/parabank"> Open Source Parabank project</a>